Angela Peterson Excellence in Diversity Award

-The award recognizes the most significant innovative, productive, far-reaching, program to promote diversity in institutions throughout AZA.
-Therefore priority will be given to significant, comprehensive programs.
+The award recognizes institutions that have made significant strides in creating influential and transformative programs in diversity, equity, accessibility, and inclusion – and that serve as catalysts for change for the organization and beyond.
 Programs designed as one-time or special events for single implementation will not be considered.
-Programs must be active at the time of submission to be eligible for this award.
+Projects must be active at the time of submission to be eligible for this award.

-If there is any question as to what constitutes an eligible project, please email Barbara Pueschel or call 301-244-3326.
+If there is any question as to what constitutes an eligible project, please email Rob Vernon or call (301) 244-3352.

 Remember to submit a Media Release Form (DOC) with your application.